mnellemann/hmci/README.md

 **HMCi** is a utility that collects metrics from one or more *IBM Power Hardware Management Consoles (HMC)*, without the need to install agents on logical partitions / virtual machines running on the IBM Power systems.
 The metric data is processed and saved into an InfluxDB time-series database.
 Grafana is used to visualize the metrics data from InfluxDB through provided dashboards, or your own customized dashboards.

-This software is free to use and is licensed under the [Apache 2.0 License](https://bitbucket.org/mnellemann/hmci/src/master/LICENSE), but is not supported or endorsed by International Business Machines (IBM).
-There is an optional [companion agent](https://bitbucket.org/mnellemann/sysmon/), which provides more metrics from within AIX and Linux.
+This software is free to use and is licensed under the [Apache 2.0 License](LICENSE), but is not supported or endorsed by International Business Machines (IBM).

 Metrics includes: